cwhsu1984/self-education/html/html-and-css-for-beginners.md

  - download exercise file
  - wrtie review
  - for negative review, please contact the instructor and give him a chance to fix it

+## code editor
+ - turn on your file extension